serum-errors/go-serum-analyzer/README.md

 and a user's action may have triggered errors from any one of a series of dependent programs... which may have been written in multiple languages, etc, etc.

-`rerr` is a short spec for semantic errors which should be reasonably useful and reasonable serializable from any program, and parsable and chainable by any program.
+`ree` is a short spec for semantic errors which should be reasonably useful and reasonable serializable from any program, and parsable and chainable by any program.
 Even across languages.

+This repo is concerned with golang code, and golang tooling, but the concepts and the error serialization form are language agnostic.

 Routable Errors